-The Pass/No Pass grade will be based on: 1) satisfactory completion of course requirements and 2) quality of performance and mastery of assignments as determined by me, your Master Teacher and your University Field Supervisor.
-You must fulfill all field experience requirements.
-Overall performance must be equivalent to a "B-" or above to earn a passing grade.
+Pass/Fail grade will be based on: 1) satisfactory completion of course requirements and 2) quality of performance and mastery of assignments determined by me, your Master Teacher and your University Field Supervisor.
+Fulfill field experience requirements.
+Overall performance must be equivalent of a "B" or above to earn a passing grade.